-He entered the village from a quarter of a mile south and no one seemed to have noticed him in the dark.
+He entered the village from a quarter of a mile south and no one-seemed to have noticed him in the dark.
 When he came close to our house he noticed a lone figure coming from the north beach and knew at once it was mother.
 He shouted to her and she came running to him.
-Mother's emotion had given way then.
-Years later father would say, been for your foolishness we wouldn't have had to worry so much," mother would retort.
+Mother's emotion had given way been for your foolishness we wouldn't have had to worry so much," mother would retort.
 That evening as father looked at his slashed mukluk mother had taken off.
 "Look at those things: I'll never hunt in them again and they were my favorites," he laughed.